 This track covers the analysis, planning, design, operation and management of transportation systems.
 Courses for this track include:

-Student select three subjects (36 units) from Course 1 that define a cohesive concentration area in CEE.
-If a subject is jointly listed with Course 15 or ESD, then only half of its units count towards the 36-unit requirement
+Students select three subjects (36 units) from Course 1 that define a cohesive concentration area in CEE.
+If a subject is jointly listed with Course 15 or ESD, then only half of its units count towards the 36-unit requirement.
+An additional elective from the School of Engineering is required.
+One of the Course 1 classes or the additional engineering elective should satisfy the LGO design requirement.

 Learn more about the MIT Graduate Program in Civil and Environmental Engineering.